Chance for fringe players to push their case: Morgan | Sports-Games

 ''Even though we didn't pick up the (T20I series) trophy we learnt a huge amount.
 It's been an extremely productive tour so far.
 I think the bigger picture will be World Cup,'' he said.

-''You don't always have to be win every series in order to win the World Cup.
-Continuously you need to get better, you need to be tested.
-Need to fail to learn that involves losing which is part of your journey,'' Morgan said.
+''You don't always have to win every series in order to win a World Cup, you continuously need to get better, you need to be tested as a side, you need to fail in order to learn, which isn't fun but it's part of the journey.''
+Morgan also hinted that star-allrounder Moeen Ali may be back in action after being ignored for the T20I series.

-India had lost to England by 31 runs in a high-scoring game during the 2019 World Cup when the two teams last faced each other.
+''I know he's not played but that's been circumstantial.
+The pitches that we've played on just have not turned, and that obviously limits the amount of a finger spinner's contribution to the game.

-The Virat Kohli-led side also lost their last bilateral series in mid-2018 during their tour of England.
+''..
+Anybody who's an all-rounder within the side and makes our squad is extremely valuable to our side.''
+England, however, are yet to rest Ben Stokes, who would also play the IPL after the limited overs series.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)